SMED: A Guide

 What is SMED?

-Single-Minute Exchange of Dies (SMED) is a Lean tool used in manufacturing to reduce equipment changeover time.
-The goal of SMED is to complete as many steps as possible while the equipment is running (or processing), so as to save time and quickly change-over to processing the next product.
+SMED, or Single-Minute Exchange of Die, is a Lean tool used in manufacturing to reduce equipment changeover time.
+The goal of SMED is to complete as many steps as possible while the equipment is running (or processing), to save time and quickly change over to processing the next product.

 Single-Minute Exchange of Dies (SMED) Meaning